Looking for a cure to your dog’s chewing problem? Our Lafayette vets share some tips to help stop your dog's chewing!

 - Lack of training

 How to Stop Your Dog from Chewing

 Since dogs don’t know the difference between right and wrong and can't associate your disciplinary actions or anger with their wrongdoings they will not change their behavior because of punishment.
 Please do not muzzle, scold or hit your dog because it chewed something it wasn't supposed to.
 Try these more effective methods instead:

 Stimulation and Exercise

 Your pup is happy when it is tired from having fun.
 Learn what your dog's energy levels are and tailor play time and exercise to match its needs.
 Start with a goal of 20 to 30 minutes of aerobic exercises daily and work your way up to your dog's needs (unless they have a medical condition that prevents it).
 This type of activity should make your dog pant and includes activities like running, jumping, and swimming.

 Close supervision at home is key for puppies to learn what they can and can't do and to help them develop good habits.
 Try redirecting their attention to something they are allowed to chew on when their teeth are sunken into off-limits items.

 It is also a good idea to “Dog-proof” your house.
 Put items you do not want your dog chomping down on out of their reach, especially when it is a new pair of designer pumps or golf shoes.

 Do Not Reward Bad Behavior

 When your dog runs off with a valuable object do not chase him!
-Instead call him back to you and give it an alternative chewy item like a real chew toy or treat in exchange for your object back.
-If your new puppy nibbles at your finger pull it out of their mouth and leave the room.
+Instead, call him back to you and give it an alternative chewy item like a real chew toy or treat in exchange for your object back.
+If your new puppy nibbles at your finger pull it out of its mouth and leave the room.